2021 History Degree Guide

 Coursework will involve various history classes in your subject of interest.
 Other classes history majors might take are English, language, philosophy and anthropology.
 The goal of the major is to discover the truth of the past and apply the lessons learned to improve our present world.

-There are 1,247 schools offering degrees in history in the United States.
-Our 2020 Best Colleges for History ranking analyzes 547 of these schools to determine the best overall colleges for history students.
+The United States has 1,404 different schools where you can get a degree in history.
+This year's Best Colleges for History ranking compares 309 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom history rankings further below.

 What Are The Requirements For a Degree in History